Generally, exposure becomes significant after several years of regular contact with asbestos

 Time takes its toll on people's memory.
 Because asbestos-related diseases are usually diagnosed several decades after exposure, it is natural to have difficulty remembering the exact circumstances.
 A legal team with vast experience in asbestos cases can help you enormously in this respect and will ultimately be able to gather all the necessary documents to prove exposure.
-Your case will also be carefully and thoroughly researched so as to discover additional information which may be crucial for a positive outcome.
+Your case will also be carefully and thoroughly researched so as to discover additional information that may be crucial for a positive outcome.

 A legal team specialized in asbestos litigation will have the means to jog your memory.
-We will provide you with multiple effective methods which can help you remember how you were exposed to asbestos.
+We will provide you with multiple effective methods that can help you remember how you were exposed to asbestos.
 However, we will first collect all the information you can recall regarding important aspects such as:

 - the company you were an employee of